General Information

 Today, Watkins Mill State Park offers excellent opportunities for camping, hiking, picnicking, fishing and swimming.
 The most rugged portion of the land was created by the cutting action of Williams Creek.
 The resulting small valley, Williams ravine, was never farmed but was left as a source of building lumber.
 The park system in the late 1960s cleared the area and created Williams Creek Lake, now the park's focal point.

-The 100-acre lake features an accessible fishing dock and a boat-launching area.
+The 100-acre lake features an accessible fishing dock and areas for launching boats and kayaks.
 Bass, catfish, crappie and sunfish are plentiful in the blue waters.
 The sandy swimming beach is a popular spot on a warm, sunny day, and a change house is available nearby.

 One of the most popular activities in the park is riding on Paved Bicycle Lake Trail, which completely encircles the lake.The asphalt-paved tract is popular with walkers as well as bicyclists.
 Several picnic areas, with tables and barbecue grills, are located along the path.
 An open picnic shelter is located close to the lake and the bicycle path, making Watkins Mill State Park an ideal day trip from nearby Kansas City.